Why do Barn Owls get into deep water?

 7. Use plenty of staples to fix the mesh to the wood along each long side.

 8. Cut lengths of polystyrene to fit along the long sides snugly, and secure on top of the mesh with 40mm nails.

 9. Make a ‘sandwich’ along each long side by attaching the final long lengths of wood on top (see diagram).
 Fix them using two 50mm screws at each end.

 10. Finally, turn the float over and hammer 70mm nails at an angle through the ‘sandwich’ (so that they do not poke through to the other side).
-If your batten is very dry, drill pilot holes to prevent the nails splitting the wood.
+If your wood is very dry, drill pilot holes to prevent the nails splitting the wood.

 12. We suggest that all water containers with more than 120mm of water depth and within 200 metres of the nest are made safe.

 NOTE: we have been assured (in writing) by the manufacturers that pressure-treated timber is safe to use in cattle drinking water.